Social Media Boundaries: Protect Your Mental Health Without FOMO

 You open Instagram to check one thing.
 Twenty minutes later, you’re watching a stranger’s wedding recap, comparing your Tuesday to someone else’s vacation, and feeling vaguely worse than before you picked up your phone.
 You know this pattern is a problem.
 But every time you try to cut back, the anxiety of missing something pulls you right back in.

 That tension — between knowing social media is draining you and fearing what happens if you step away — is exactly where most people get stuck.
-Setting social media boundaries isn’t really about willpower.
-It’s about building a structure that removes the decision entirely, so you’re not fighting the same battle every morning.
+Quitting the scroll isn’t about grit.
+It’s about wiring your environment using habit loop architecture, so your device blocks the feed before you even think to unlock it, removing the daily negotiation.

 Why Social Media Boundaries Feel Hard to Keep